The Surprising Answer to "What's Your eSIM Strategy?" from MVNOs

 Not your typical eSIM discussion.
-Moflix CRO Robin Major and eSIM guru Mea Thompson debate "Did Apple Jump the Gun with an eSIM-only USA iPhone14," bluntly discuss everything eSIM and how MVNOs can leverage this disruptive capability to bring All Digital propositions to life, and accelerate their path to value.
+Moflix CRO Robin Major and eSIM guru Mea Thompson debate "Did Apple Jump the Gun with an eSIM-only USA iPhone14" at MVNO Nation Live, and bluntly discuss everything eSIM and how MVNOs can leverage this disruptive capability to bring All Digital propositions to life, and accelerate their path to value.

 We are going to talk about eSIM, and we are going to do things slightly differently.
 You won’t see many statistics.
 You won’t see any big numbers.
 We’re literally going to have a heart-to-heart conversation about eSIM, how to launch eSIM, what are the issues that an MNVO faces to launch eSIM and whose responsibility is it to fix it.